Welcome to ShowMeTheJourney's GUIDE to booking European train tickets online.

 4. choose a departure from the multiple options you will be provided with,

 5. choose a ticket - 1st/2nd class/discounted/standard

 6. choose a delivery option,

 7. make a payment.

-However, in a scenario when you’re visiting a country and won’t be saving when booking in advance online, the balance tips in favour of booking at the station.
+So in a scenario when you’re visiting a country and WON'T be saving when booking in advance online, the balance tips in favour of booking at the station.

-You can avoid the risk of error when making an online booking and at major stations the ticket counter staff are usually multi -lingual - and they will sell you the cheapest possible ticket.
+You can avoid the risk of error when making an online booking and the ticket counter staff will sell you the cheapest possible ticket.

 Examples of European train services on which you won’t save money by booking online include:

 You will also usually save only the equivalent of a couple of €s if you book long distance express trains online for journeys within most Eastern European countries including Czech Republic, Hungary and Slovakia.

 Though you can make bigger advance savings on international train tickets to and from these countries.